A minimum of a ‘C’ grade in Year 10 English and Maths.

 The brain is a mysterious and interesting place, and Unit 2 looks at the role the brain plays in the way we think and the behaviour we demonstrate.
 Students will be looking at what areas in the brain control our senses, our ability to communicate and our memory.
 They will explore factors that affect the brain, starting with developmental functions at an early age, leading into looking at how outside substances change the chemical makeup, and consequently, how this impacts on our behaviour.
 In this unit, students will be comparing groups, investigating the role of stereotypes and how cultural attitudes can shape the way an individual thinks, without them even knowing it.

 Research - 40%

 Note – A detailed assessment statement will be provided to students at the commencement of the course.

 A General Psychology course is a fantastic subject in which to explore the nature of human behaviour, thinking and relationships.
-It is extremely useful in gaining insight into how people operate as individuals, within group situations and as a part of society as a whole.
-This course is great for students studying in a General course pathway; those who are heading into the workplace after school and those who want to develop skills in a discussion based, engaging and interesting class.
-The study of psychology is highly relevant to further studies in health professions, education, human resources, social sciences, sales, media and marketing, and aims to provide a better understanding of human behaviour and the means to enhance quality of life.
+This course is great for students studying in a General course pathway or those who are heading into the workplace after school.
+The study of psychology is highly relevant to further studies in health professions, education, human resources, social sciences, sales, media and marketing, and aims to provide a better understanding of human behaviour.